 Still, even though appeal is so effective, many people tell us they are afraid to appeal because they think it might enrage the IRS auditor.
 They are afraid that the Appeals Officer will go into other areas than those plowed up by the IRS auditor.
 However, know this: Revenue Regulation section 601.106(d) mandates that while the case is up on appeal the Appeals Officer may not reopen an issue previously settled with the IRS auditor and may not raise a new issue.

 Of course we would prefer to be in on the case from the very beginning so that appeal might be unnecessary.
 Still, if you get nailed on a tax audit with an outrageous bill you should call us at once and inquire about appeal.
 Don’t delay!
-Time limits are running, the clock is ticking.
+The clock is ticking.

 Be Sure You Have a Tax Lawyer For the Appeals Hearing

-During the appeal you are entitled to be represented by an attorney.
-In our practice we prefer if it’s our own attorney staff that makes the appeals presentation to the appeals office.
-It’s extremely important this be done by an attorney who knows tax law, otherwise the IRS will try to slip off the hook on a technicality.
+During the appeal, you are entitled to be represented by an attorney.
+It’s extremely important that your attorney knows tax law; otherwise the IRS will try to slip off the hook on a technicality.
 Appeals officers are quick to back up the IRS auditor and very slow to find in favor of the taxpayer, so you absolutely must have help during this process.